Matrix estimation by Universal Singular Value Thresholding: Proofs

-\end{thm} The above result follows, for example, from a combination of Theorem III.4.4 and Exercise~II.1.15 in \cite{bhatia97}.
-It may also be derived as a consequence of Wielandt's minimax principle \cite[Section III.3]{bhatia97} or Lidskii's theorem \cite[Exercise III.4.3]{bhatia97}.
-The case $p=2$ is sometimes called the Hoffman-Wielandt theorem \cite[Lemma 2.1.19 and Remark 2.1.20]{agz}, and the inequality involving the maximum is sometimes called Weyl's perturbation theorem \cite[Corollary III.2.6]{bhatia97}.
+The above result follows, for example, from a combination of Theorem~III.4.4 and Exercise~II.1.15 in \cite{bhatia97}.
+It may also be derived as a consequence of Wielandt's minimax principle \cite{bhatia97}, Section III.3, or Lidskii's theorem \cite{bhatia97}, Exercise III.4.3.
+The case $p=2$ is sometimes called the Hoffman--Wielandt theorem \cite{agz}, Lemma~2.1.19 and Remark~2.1.20, and the inequality involving the maximum is sometimes called Weyl's perturbation theorem \cite{bhatia97}, Corollary III.2.6.